The University has three library services and each has its own website:

 We can support you in every stage of the research lifecycle, from providing the resources and training you need, to helping you manage your data, getting published, and increasing the visibility of your research.
 Find out more by going to your library website > “Help and support” > and then browse our areas on research support, Open Access and research data management.

 During your induction week you will be invited to attend Library sessions where you will be introduced to our services and the resources you can access.
-You will also meet your Information Specialist who will teach you the skills you will need through your research journey.
+You will also meet your Librarian who will teach you the skills you will need through your research journey.

 If you are a student in SATM or SWEE, please complete our Discovering Quality Information eLearning before you come to the training session of the same name.
 It won't take long but it will teach you about the different types of information you will need to use for your studies at Cranfield, and when they are useful.
-You can find us in the DRCD programme, where you will again meet your Information Specialist who can help you with any in-depth searching or referencing questions you might have.
+You can find us in the DRCD programme, where you will again meet your Librarian who can help you with any in-depth searching or referencing questions you might have.

 We also provide regular research support webinars, and a range of online courses in RDM, study skills and setting up an ORCID.

-We recommend that you request a personalised induction session with your Information Specialist.
+We recommend that you request a personalised induction session with your Librarian.
 At this session, we can find out more about your specific research needs, show you the most appropriate resources to use and explain more about how we can help you with publishing your research, research data management and skills training.

 Here we highlight the five most recent posts for new students.
 You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate.
 Also, each library has differences in services and procedures so check your library is tagged in a post to be sure that it is relevant to you.